Patagonia: PFC-free rainwear

 Goal: PFC-free 100 % water-repellent primers in 2024

-For Patagonia, the challenge to produce 100% of its water-repellent primers without PFCs began more than 10 years ago.
-Between 2013 and 2016, the brand eliminated the use of long-chain fluorocarbon (C8) primers entirely, guided by studies that demonstrated C8's negative impacts on environmental and human health.
-The problem was that the use of C6 (a shorter-chain fluorocarbon considered less harmful at the time) was also later pointed out for its negative consequences on the environment and health.
-Patagonia decided to switch to 100 % without PFC.
-In 2021, technical mountaineering products without any PFCs in the durable water-repellent finish or water-repellent membrane were unveiled.
+For Patagonia, the challenge of producing 100% of its PFC-free water-repellent primers began over 10 years ago.
+Between 2013 and 2016, the brand entirely phased out the use of long-chain fluorocarbon (C8) primers, guided by studies that demonstrated C8's negative impacts on environmental and human health.
+The problem was that the use of C6 (a shorter-chain fluorocarbon considered at the time to be less harmful) was later also criticized for its harmful environmental and health consequences.
+Patagonia has therefore decided to switch to PFC-free 100 %.
+In 2021, technical mountaineering products with no PFCs in either the durable water-repellent primer or the water-repellent membrane were unveiled.
 By fall 2022, 78 of Patagonia's water-repellent-primed materials are PFC-free, and the brand is aiming for 100 % PFC-free water-repellent primers by 2024.
-Find all the Patagonia universe on Private Sport Shop.
+Find out more about Patagonia on Private Sport Shop.

-And to learn more about the subject, discover the beautiful images ofEntre2PolesPrivate Sport Shop ambassadors:
+And to find out more about the subject, take a look at the beautiful images fromEntre2PolesPrivate Sport Shop ambassadors: